-The FAA's Aviation Weather Research Program (AWRP) sponsors applied research to minimize the impact of weather on the national airspace system and includes the following initiatives:
+The FAA Aviation Weather Research Program (AWRP) researches applied weather to minimize the impact of weather on the National Airspace System (NAS).

-- Mitigate weather-related safety and efficiency issues with a line of sight to operations
+- Mitigating weather-related safety and efficiency issues with a line of sight to operations

-AWRP-sponsored research initiatives include automated turbulence, icing, ceiling and visibility forecasts and various flight planning tools and guidance.
-The FAA collaborates with the NWS on the Aviation Digital Data Service (ADDS) web portal.
-ADDS is hosted by the NWS Aviation Weather Center to provide fast, reliable access to advanced weather products and flight planning tools, including forecast products sponsored by the AWRP.
-A broad community of users, including pilots, dispatchers, and Flight Service Station briefers account for more than 10 million hits per day on this popular site.
+The FAA collaborates with the NWS via the National Oceanic and Atmospheric Administration NWS Aviation Weather Center Web Portal to provide fast, reliable access to advanced weather products and flight planning tools, including forecast products sponsored by the AWRP.
+A broad community of users, including pilots, dispatchers, and Flight Service Station briefers account for more than 10 million hits per day on this web portal.

 The FAA's Non-Radar Weather Radar